Tips for New Families Moving to Brisbane

 There are many excellent private and public hospitals in Brisbane.
 For hospitals and other medical facilities near you, you can click on your area on the left of this page (usually Metro North or Metro South).
 If you are new to the area, it is definitely worth finding out where your local Emergency Department is, just in case.

 Brisbane has an excellent public transport system and with the new integrated go card ticketing system it is even easier.
 There are trains (including the Airtrain servicing the airport), buses, taxis and the Citycat ferry service, which is one of the most enjoyable and scenic ways to explore the city!
-(Check out our post on Fun on the Brisbane River!)
 You can visit Translink to plan your journey on any of these modes of transport.

 Find services for babies